replica455/Modelling_and_Design_of_Memristor_based_digital_circuit/README.md

 * Note that In both of the case the number of vacancy remains same.
 * So by changing the potential we are changing the depletion region, which in turn changes the resistance of film which in turn changes the conductance of the film.
 * In any time the potential is removed then the depletion region width i.e. "x" value do not changes i.e. it remains to lase state it was in thus producing a memory condition for the device.

+# Why Hysteresis ?
+The current-voltage (I-V) characteristic of a memristor is typically represented by a butterfly hysteresis loop.
+This is because the resistance of a memristor depends on the direction and magnitude of the current that has passed through it, and these effects are cumulative over time.
+As a result, the I-V characteristic of a memristor shows a hysteresis loop that resembles the shape of a butterfly.

+***Let us now eleborate***

 # Typical Memristor device Character